 Familiarize the students with the basics of structural programming in C++.
 Presentation of the basic control statements.
+Familiarize the students with the GitHub system

-Symbol Description of course learning outcome Reference to programme learning outcome KNOWLEDGE 1 W_01 The student formulates the scheme of the number conversion between different numerical systems.
+Symbol Description of course learning outcome Reference to programme learning KNOWLEDGE outcome W_01 The student formulates the scheme of the number conversion between different numerical systems.
 He knows how to construct the block diagram for a given problem.
 K_W01, K_W06, K_W03 W_02 The student knows the syntax of C ++: the conditional statement and the loop instructions.
 He can design different elements of the application.
-K_W01, K_W06 W_03 The student is able to present the syntax of the function, he knows the methods of passing parameters to the functions and knows how to present examples of their use.K_W01, K_W06,K_W0 W_04 The student can present the definition of the array and the basic functions operating on the arrays.
-K_W01, K_W03, K_W06 W_05 The student knows how to define a simple class: its fields, constructors and methods K_W01, K_W03, K_W06 SKILLS 1 U_01 The student knows how to convert numbers between the different numerical systems.
+K_W01, K_W06 W_03 The student is able to present the syntax of the function, he knows the methods of passing parameters to the functions and knows how to present examples of their use.
+K_W01, K_W06,K_W03 W_04 The student can present the definition of the array and the basic functions operating on the arrays.
+K_W01, K_W03, K_W06 W_05 The student knows how to define a simple class: its fields, constructors and methods K_W01, K_W03, K_W06 W_06 The student knows the basics of using the GitHub version management system.
+Distinguishes between Git and GitHub K_W04 SKILLS U_01 The student knows how to convert numbers between the different numerical systems.
 K_U04, K_U06, K_U08 U_02 The student can write a program which solves the given problem.
 He can test the solution and rule out possible errors in his reasoning.
 K_U07, K_U08, K_U11 U_03 The student can use variables of the different simple types, conditional statements, loops and arrays.
 He can improve the program by finding more efficient solution.
-K_U02, K_U08, K_U11, K_U17 U_04 The student can create a function, select appropriate parameters and determine the result of the function K_U02, K_U04, K_U11 U_05 The student is able to define a simple class, write a program operating on simple classes and using previously created functions K_U02, K_U04, K_U11 U_06 The student is able to use the enumeration type K_U02, K_U04, K_U11 SOCIAL COMPETENCIES K_01 The student is able to express his opinion and formulate a solution to the given problem.
+K_U02, K_U08, K_U11, K_U17 U_04 The student can create a function, select appropriate parameters and determine the result of the function K_U02, K_U04, K_U11 U_05 The student is able to define a simple class, write a program operating on simple classes and using previously created functions K_U02, K_U04, K_U11 U_06 The student is able to use the enumeration type K_U02, K_U04, K_U11 U_07 The student is able to use the GitHub version control system, add new documents and commit changes K_U04, K_U01 SOCIAL COMPETENCIES K_01 The student is able to express his opinion and formulate a solution to the given problem.
 He is open to the new solutions.
-It cares about the readability of the application.K_K01, K_K02 K_02 The student solves the given problems individually and while working in a group. К_КО2
+It cares about the readability of the application. К_К01, К_К02 K_02 The student solves the given problems individually and while working in a group. К_КО2